How to Use This Tool

 ▼

 The scale multiplier controls the output PNG resolution.
-An SVG with intrinsic dimensions of 200×150 at 2x produces a 400×300 PNG.
-Higher scales mean more pixels, sharper detail, and larger file sizes.
-Use 1x for web, 2x for retina, 4x for print.
+An SVG of 200 by 150 at 2x produces a 400 by 300 PNG.
+Higher scales mean more pixels, sharper detail, and larger files.
+Use 1x for the original size, 2x for high-DPI screens, and 3x or 4x for print.

 ▼